Water, bass and prairie grass

 Visitors wanting to play more than a day can choose from basic or electric campsites located in a wooded area bordering the native prairie area and the lake.
 Nine of the basic campsites are secluded walk-in sites close to the lake.
 The campground features modern restrooms with hot showers.

 Picnic sites, scattered under trees and along the lake, offer a quiet spot for lunch and a scenic view.
 Two group shelters are perfect for family gatherings and can be reserved by contacting the park office.
-Near one of the shelters is a one-mile trail that leads to the lake where benches await, providing a great spot to sit and watch the day go by.
+Near one of the shelters is a 1-mile trail that leads to the lake where benches await, providing a great spot to sit and watch the day go by.